Anxiety Treatment

 Treatment is always individualized depending on the severity of your symptoms, the underlying causes, and the specific type of anxiety disorder you're struggling with.
 Below are some of the main areas we'll focus on during our time together:

-• Mindfulness activities—You will learn a wide range of practical strategies for reducing your stress and achieving relaxation in everyday life.
-These can include deep breathing, meditation, and visualization exercises.
+Mindfulness activities—You will learn a wide range of practical strategies for reducing your stress and achieving relaxation in everyday life.
+These can include deep breathing, meditation, and visualization exercises that you can practice whether you're stuck in traffic on I-5 or waiting for the MAX train.

 By addressing the mental, emotional, social, and physiological aspects of anxiety, I believe that we can develop a treatment plan that works for you.
 Many of my patients not only find relief through treatment, but also open themselves to new ways of living and interacting with others.
 I want you to experience the same thing.